muratk3n/thirdwave/en/2009/09/armenians-kurds.md

 subversion or invasion, and the application of direct administration and taxation in the region would be extremely difficult and probably counterproductive.
-As a result, Sultan Salim opted for pragmatism rather than the brutal ruthless- ness for which he was better known.
+As a result, Sultan Salim opted for pragmatism rather than the brutal ruthlessness for which he was better known.
 He did so on the advice of a Kurd, Idris Bitlisi, a man of considerable political judgement. ...
 Bitlisi persuaded Sultan Salim to give him a free hand to win over the Kurdish princes and chiefs.
-Equipped with blank ftrmans, or decrees, Bitlisi reinstated rulers dismissed by Shah Ismail, and confirmed certain chiefs in semi- or virtual independence in return for their acknowledgement of nominal Ottoman suzerainty. ...
+Equipped with blank *fermans*, or decrees, Bitlisi reinstated rulers dismissed by Shah Ismail, and confirmed certain chiefs in semi- or virtual independence in return for their acknowledgement of nominal Ottoman suzerainty. ...

 The relationship between Istanbul and its Kurdish satraps was far from perfect.
-Because the system of semi-independent principalities lasted well into the nine- teenth century, it is tempting to consider it a successful political arrangement.
+Because the system of semi-independent principalities lasted well into the nineteenth century, it is tempting to consider it a successful political arrangement.
 In practice neither side was satisfied.
 Both Istanbul and individual chiefs pushed for greater control whenever they thought they had the power to achieve it.
 In that sense the arrangements achieved by Bitlisi were understood to be a pragmatic recognition of the balance of forces at that time, a balance in which the chiefs benefited from official recognition [pg 30].

 By the end of the eighteenth century the Ottomans faced a severe crisis, that of a highly centralized empire that had lost control of its hinterland.
-The arrange- ments reached between tribe and state following Chaldiran had long since lost their value for Istanbul and finally foundered in the first half of the nineteenth century.
+The arrangements reached between tribe and state following Chaldiran had long since lost their value for Istanbul and finally foundered in the first half of the nineteenth century.
 As described in the preceding chapter, efforts to curtail the power of